2020 Research Support

 2007 Research Support

-The AASV Foundation provided support in the amount of $6000 to investigator Dr. Scott Dee to assist with the compilation fo a bilingual PRRS virus biosecurity manual summarizing routes, intervention and monitoring protocols for use on commercial farms.
+The AASV Foundation provided support in the amount of $6000 to investigator Dr. Scott Dee to assist with the compilation of a bilingual PRRS virus biosecurity manual summarizing routes, intervention and monitoring protocols for use on commercial farms.
 Final report: PRRS Biosecurity Manual (English); PRRS Biosecurity Manual (Spanish)